Creating your Splash page

 Now that you're familiar with your Events dashboard, you're going to be amazed by how easy it is to create your event and get to work.

-1. Your first move is to step is to create your event and select your Page action: RSVP or Ticketed event.
+1. Your first move is to create your event and select your event response type: RSVP or Ticketed event.

 - Event Title